Frequently Asked Questions

 Applicants can apply through either JUPAS or Non-JUPAS scheme according to their academic qualifications but NOT both in the same academic year.

-Applicants may refer to the Undergraduate Admissions Handbook for the indicative programme intake quotas.
-However, the number of JUPAS students to be admitted will depend on the quality of applicants each year.
+Applicants may refer to Full-time Undergraduate Studies and Projected Enrolment for the indicative programme intake quotas.
+Please note, however, that the number of JUPAS students to be admitted will depend on the quality of applicants each year.

 The University offers over 70 major programmes to JUPAS applicants via over 60 JUPAS programme choices.
 Some of these programmes (including most of the major programmes in the Faculty of Engineering, most of the major programmes in the Faculty of Science and most of the major programmes in the Faculty of Social Science) have introduced broad-based admission arrangements to provide more flexible major programme choices to applicants.
 Please click the programmes below for details of the specific arrangements:

-For a small number of programmes (please click here to see the programme list of 2019 entry), there may be specific arrangements and the admission scores of candidates seeking admission on the strength of results from more than one sitting of HKDSE examination may be adjusted.
+For a small number of programmes, there may be specific arrangements and the admission scores of candidates seeking admission on the strength of results from more than one sitting of HKDSE examination may be adjusted.
 Please refer to Arrangements for Applicants with More Than One Sitting of HKDSE for reference.

 The minimum University requirements for application are 4 core and 2 elective subjects, or 4 core and 1 elective subject and the Mathematics (Extended Part) Module 1 or 2.
 The minimum requirements for the 4 core subjects of Chinese Language, English Language, Mathematics and Liberal Studies are Levels 3322 respectively.
 The minimum requirement for elective subjects is Level 3.
 Applicants shall also satisfy the additional requirements of the programme concerned.